-This upscale eatery is within the city’s historic Promers barracks, so you easy below vaulted ceilings.
+This upscale eatery is within the city’s historic Promers barracks, so you eat below vaulted ceilings of the historic fortfications.
 Service is excellent, the food superb and the setting unique.

 Although Naarden is easy to reach for a day-trip from Amsterdam; it’s well worth staying over for a night.
 We discovered the Vesting Hotel.
 This simply hotel has plenty of old world charm and contemporary styled rooms with good bathrooms.